Hola-Prime-Coupon-Code-INVEST/.github/profile/README.md

+Here’s the **clean formatted post** for your request:

+---

-Looking for a smarter way to trade and save? **Hola Prime** is a trusted prop trading platform designed to give traders access to funded accounts, flexible evaluations, and professional trading conditions.
-You can now get an **exclusive 30% discount** by using the promo code: **INVEST20** when you register or purchase a challenge.
+Looking for a smarter way to trade and save? **Hola Prime** is a prop trading firm offering funded trading accounts, structured evaluation challenges, and opportunities for traders to scale their capital with disciplined performance.
+You can now get an **exclusive 30% discount** by using the **coupon code: INVEST30** when you register or purchase a challenge.

 💎 **Why Choose Hola Prime?**
-Hola Prime is known for its competitive funding programs, fast evaluation process, and trader-friendly rules that help both beginners and experienced traders scale efficiently.
+Hola Prime is known for its fast evaluation process, trader-focused rules, and flexible funding programs designed to help traders grow consistently.

 **Key features include:**

-⚡ **Fast Evaluation Process:** Complete challenges and move toward funded accounts quickly.
+⚡ **Fast Evaluation Process:** Complete challenges and qualify for funded accounts efficiently.

-💰 **Save on Costs:** Enjoy **30% OFF** using code **INVEST20**.
+💰 **Save on Costs:** Enjoy **30% OFF** using **coupon code INVEST30**.

-📈 **Scaling Opportunities:** Grow your account size as you meet performance targets.
+📈 **Scaling Opportunities:** Increase your account size as you meet performance targets.

-🔒 **Secure & Transparent:** Trade under clear rules with a reliable funding structure.
+🔒 **Secure & Transparent:** Clear rules and structured risk management.

-🌍 **Global Access:** Trade anytime, anywhere across supported platforms.
+🌍 **Global Access:** Trade anytime, anywhere on supported platforms.

-🧠 **Flexible Trading Rules:** Suitable for different trading strategies and styles.
+🧠 **Trader-Friendly System:** Designed for both beginners and advanced traders.

-🎁 **How to Use the INVEST20 Discount Code**
+🎁 **How to Use the INVEST30 Coupon Code**
 Claiming your discount on Hola Prime is simple:

 1. Visit the **Hola Prime Official Website**
-2. Sign up or log into your account
+2. Create or log into your account
 3. Choose your trading challenge
-4. Enter the code: **INVEST20** at checkout
+4. Enter the **coupon code: INVEST30** at checkout
 5. Instantly receive **30% OFF** your challenge fee

-🚀 **Exclusive INVEST20 Offer**
+🚀 **Exclusive INVEST30 Offer**
-This Hola Prime discount code (**INVEST20**) is perfect for traders who want to reduce costs while accessing high-quality funded trading opportunities.
+This Hola Prime **coupon code (INVEST30)** is ideal for traders looking to reduce costs while accessing funded trading opportunities.

 🌟 **Start Trading Smarter with Hola Prime**
-Use **INVEST20** today to get **30% OFF** and begin your journey toward funded trading with lower cost and higher opportunity.
+Use **coupon code INVEST30** today to get **30% OFF** and begin your journey toward funded trading with a prop firm.

 👉 Get started with Hola Prime today
-**Use Discount Code: INVEST20 to Save 30% Instantly!**
+**Use Coupon Code: INVEST30 to Save 30% Instantly!**